Cajuns dealing with OL injury concerns as they turn focus to South Alabama

 One conference road victory down and now the UL Ragin’ Cajuns turn their attention to grabbing a second road Sun Belt Conference win against South Alabama at 7 p.m.
 Saturday in Mobile.

-UL coach Billy Napier commented on two of the major obstacles to his Cajuns getting off to a 2-0 start in conference play in his weekly press zoom teleconference Monday.
+UL coach Billy Napier commented on two of the major obstacles to his Cajuns getting off to a 2-0 start in conference play in his weekly news conference Monday.

 The first one is his team’s injury situation.
 Two offensive lineman went down at Georgia Southern on Saturday.
 Shane Vallot returned to the game.
 Left tackle Carlos Rubio did not and the news doesn’t sound good.